scalableminds/webknossos/rest-api.md

 ---
 ### `GET /projects/:name/tasks`

+List all tasks of a project

 #### Expects
+ - In the url: `:name` name of a project

 #### Returns
+ - JSON list of objects containing task information

 ---
 ### `PATCH /projects/:name/incrementEachTasksInstances`

+Increment the open instances for each task of a project.

 #### Expects
+ - In the url: `name` `[STRING]` name of a project
+ - Optional GET parameter `delta=[INT]` number of additional instances for each task (defaults to 1)

 #### Returns
+ - JSON object containing project information about the updated project, with additional field `numberOfOpenAssignments`

 ---
 ### `PATCH /projects/:name/pause`

+Pause a project (no tasks will be assigned until resumed)

 #### Expects
+ - In the url: `:name` `[STRING]` name of a project

 #### Returns
+ - JSON object containing project information about the updated project

 ---
 ### `PATCH /projects/:name/resume`

+Resume a paused project

 #### Expects
+ - In the url: `:name` `[STRING]` name of a project

 #### Returns
+ - JSON object containing project information about the updated project